Daniel-Gong/daniel-gong.github.io/_pages/cv.md

 Leadership and Outreach
 =======================
+* Organizer and moderator for the Panel Discussion on “The Present and Future of Artificial Intelligence” at 2025 Yale US-China Forum
+  * Dec 2024 - Apr 2025
 * Colloquium Committee Member of Department of Psychology, Yale University
   * Jun 2024 - Jan 2025
 * Committee Member of [UK Tsinghua Association](https://www.tsinghua.org.cn/info/1158/21603.htm)